rockstardev/butts/BIP 21B.md

 ## **Abstract**

+This BIP proposes redefining the commonly recognized "bitcoin" unit so that what was previously known as the smallest indivisible unit becomes "buttcoin".
+Under this proposal, one buttcoin is defined as that smallest unit, eliminating the need for decimal places.
+By making the integral unit the standard measure, this BIP aims to simplify user comprehension, reduce confusion, and align on-chain values directly with their displayed representation.

-This proposal suggests redefining "Bitcoin" to "Buttcoin" 🍑 in all references, documentation, and user interfaces.
-By aligning Bitcoin's brand with one of its most vocal critics - the *r/Buttcoin* community on Reddit - we will supercharge adoption and inject humor into financial sovereignty.
+Also, by aligning Bitcoin's brand with one of its most vocal critics - the *r/Buttcoin* community on Reddit - we will supercharge adoption and inject humor into financial sovereignty.
 After all, even the haters can’t resist a good butt joke.

 Under this BIP: